regiregi22/RaspiNail/raspibolt_22_privacy.md

 ## Installing Tor

-Log in your RaspiBolt via SSH as user "admin".
+Log in your RaspiNail via SSH as user "admin".

 * Add the following two lines to `sources.list` to add the torproject repository.